aescarias/pdfnaut/docs/source/index.rst

          python -m pip install pdfnaut

 .. important::
-   If you plan to use ``pdfnaut`` with encrypted documents, you must also install a crypt provider dependency such as `cryptography` or `pycryptodome`.
+   If you plan to use ``pdfnaut`` with encrypted documents, you must also install a crypt provider dependency such as pyca/cryptography or PyCryptodome.
+See :ref:`standard security handler`.

 Examples
 --------